brianhouse/sound_art/exercises/capturing_place.md

 - Press the record button again to start recording (REC light will turn solid).
 Don't adjust INPUT LEVEL once you have started

-- Make a note of the INPUT LEVEL that you used to record self-noise later

-- While it is off, plug the recorder into your computer using the USB cable, choose "SD CARD READER", and copy the WAV files from the MUSIC folder to your computer before working with them further
+- While it is off, plug the recorder into your computer using the USB cable.
+Turn it on, choose "SD CARD READER" at the prompt, and copy the WAV files from the MUSIC folder to your computer.

 The full manual for the recorder is [here](media/tascam_manual.pdf).